Infinitode/Scikit-learn-DecisionTreeClassifier-Updater/CONTRIBUTING.md

    Offer helpful and actionable suggestions during code reviews.

 3. **Follow Licensing Requirements**
-   Ensure that any derivative works comply with the [license](https://github.com/infinitode/scikit-learn-decisiontreeclassifier-updater/blob/main/LICENSE).
+   Ensure that any derivative works comply with the [license](https://github.com/infinitode/scikit-learn-model-updater/blob/main/LICENSE).

-By contributing, you agree to abide by these guidelines and this project's [license](https://github.com/infinitode/scikit-learn-decisiontreeclassifier-updater/blob/main/LICENSE).
-Thank you for helping make **Scikit-learn DecisionTreeClassifier Updater** better!
+By contributing, you agree to abide by these guidelines and this project's [license](https://github.com/infinitode/scikit-learn-model-updater/blob/main/LICENSE).
+Thank you for helping make **Scikit-learn Model Updater** better!